General

 5

-SYP does provide many over-the-counter medications as needed, please do not send these with your child.
-In your SYP confirmation paperwork, you will have the opportunity to authorize SYP staff to provide specific over-the-counter medications or not.
-In addition, we are happy to create an individual medication plan with you upon request.
+SYP provides many common over-the-counter (OTC) medications as needed, including ibuprofen, acetaminophen, Benadryl, Dramamine, and Pepto-Bismol.
+Please do not bring your own OTC medications.
+In your Student Profile, you will have the opportunity to authorize SYP staff to provide specific over-the-counter medications as necessary or not.

 Registration